 Those and many others are the dos of Ramadan.
 Now, since we are looking at both dos and don’ts of Ramadan, the holy month for the Muslims, let’s head to the don’ts.

 Don’ts of Ramadan

 Here is the list of don’ts for Ramadan.
-The list of thing you should avoid during the holy this holy month.
+The list of things you should avoid during this holy month as a Muslim.

 The act of playing sex between two people who are not legally married is called fornication.
-Like any other religions, Islam does not allow fornication.
-Fornicating during the month of Ramadan or while fasting is even more harmful to your relation with Allah than during the other ordinary days.
+Like any other religion, Islam does not allow fornication.
+Fornicating during the month of Ramadan or while fasting is even more harmful to your relationship with Allah than during the other ordinary days.
 Therefore, avoid it at all cost.

 To remove doubt, if you are staying with a “wife” or “husband” and you have never legalized your marriage, the sex you have is also fornication according to the Islamic teaching.
 As such, avoid sex with him/her throughout the month of Ramadan – whether day or night.

-Similar to fornication, adultery is where a married person engages in sex intercourse outside his/her official marriage.
+Similar to fornication, adultery is where a married person engages in sexual intercourse outside his/her official marriage.
 It’s also called extramarital sex.
 Islam discourages adultery.
-As a result avoid it as much possible.
-Not even breaking the fast – which we call iftar.
+As a result, avoid it as much as possible.
+Not even after breaking the fast – which we call iftar.

 Are you still on track?
 By the way, after reading these dos and don’t of Ramadan, remember to leave a comment at the end of the article.

 Don’t Lose Patience, and Never Get Violent

 There are times when we get angry at some people or about certain situations.
 But no matter the situation, avoid getting violent.
 Don’t fight, never beat up children or your spouse and avoid quarrelling.
 Whether at home or in the community outside of the home, violence is against the teachings of Islam.
 Avoid it during the month of Ramadan.
 Control your hands, mouth and tongue.